topo-gps/topo-gps-manual/en/routes/routes_search.rst

 Searching routes
 ================
-In the 'Routes' and 'Shared' tab of the :ref:`routes screen <sec-routes-screen>` you can search routes by :ref:`entering keywords in the search bar <ss-route-search-keywords>`, and by :ref:`applying filters <ss-route-filter>`.
+In the :ref:`saved routes screen <sec-routes-screen>` you can search routes by :ref:`entering keywords in the search bar <ss-route-search-keywords>`, and by :ref:`applying filters <ss-route-filter>`.
 Furthermore you can :ref:`sort the routes <ss-route-sort>` in various ways.

 .. _ss-route-search-keywords: